Delegations for Dialogue is supported by a small, international and multilingual team of staff with in-depth country-based knowledge and expertise.

-Alan conceived the idea for Delegations For Dialogue during his final year at the University of Hong Kong when he began organising exchange programmes.
+Alan conceived the idea for Delegations for Dialogue during his final year at the University of Hong Kong when he began organising exchange programmes.
 He has since founded a coffee shop in Taipei, and is currently working as a Freelance Analyst.
 He obtained his BA from the University of Hong Kong and spent his exchange semester at Korea University in Seoul.
-He is currently working towards an MSc at the School of Oriental and Africa Students (University of London) He speaks English and Chinese.
+He is currently working towards an MSc at SOAS, University of London.
+He speaks English and Chinese.

 Founder and SE Asia Director

 Aédán was involved in a number of educational projects in Mainland China and Taiwan before co-founding Delegations for Dialogue in 2015.
 He currently works as a Political Economy Analyst, based in Singapore where he also features in local news sources commentating on international current affairs.
 He obtained his MSc from the Nanyang Technological University (NTU) in Singapore and holds a BA in Geography from Kings College London.
 He speaks English and Chinese.

 Louis obtained his BA degree in Liberal Arts from Maastricht University in the Netherlands, before joining the Delegations for Dialogue co-founding team in 2015.
 He has a strong interest in the politics of the Middle East and currently leads Delegations For Dialogues programmes in Lebanon and Iraqi Kurdistan.
 Louis has worked as an industry reporter in France and is currently based in Amsterdam.